LLM Law - Health, Law and Society

 Career prospects

-Graduating from a world-leading university* opens doors to careers in a variety of sectors such as practising as a lawyer in a global law firm, third sector organisations, government roles and research.
+Graduating from a world-leading university, ranked 51st in the world (QS World University Rankings 2026), opens doors to careers in a variety of sectors such as practising as a lawyer in a global law firm, third sector organisations, government roles and research.

-• Develop and deepen understanding of health, law, and society.
+• Develop and deepen your understanding of health, law, and society.

 • Build transferable skills.

-• Provide a springboard into a diverse range of careers.
+• Receive a springboard into a diverse range of careers.

-• Boost the prospects for those already working in related fields.
+• Benefit from boosted prospects for those already working in related fields.